How to Form a Nonprofit Corporation in California

 How Nonprofits Raise, Spend, and Make Money

 Most nonprofits need to deal with money—indeed, being able to attract donations is a prime reason for choosing nonprofit status.
 Nonprofits can also make money.
 Nonprofit does not literally mean that a nonprofit corporation cannot make a profit.
 Under federal tax law and state law, as long as your nonprofit is organized and operating for a recognized nonprofit purpose, it can take in more money than it spends in conducting its activities.
-A nonprofit may use its tax-free profits for its operating expenses (including salaries for officers, directors, and employees) or for the benefit of its organization.
+A nonprofit may use its tax-free profits for its operating expenses (including salaries for officers, directors, and employees) or for the benefit of its organization (to carry out its exempt purposes).
 It cannot, however, distribute any of the profits for the benefits of its officers, directors, or employees (as dividends, for example).